Create a Subscription Form

 If you mouse over each field you added, you’ll see an “Edit display” option.
 So if you want to edit the Name field, for example, you can edit its label text and choose if you want to display or not label within the input and if you want it to be or not mandatory (except for the Email field, which is mandatory by default).

 Finally, this panel allows you to style all your form components with Cascading Style Sheets (CSS.)
 When saving your form, all the styles added in this panel will also be saved - there is no need to add these styles to your own theme's stylesheet.

 MailPoet does not provide support for styling subscription forms.
 If you need help styling a form and would like to hire a developer, we recommend reaching out to one from Codeable (affiliate link).

 Feeling adventurous?
-If you want to style the form yourself, here is a basic introduction to CSS: CSS Basics.
+If you want to style the form yourself, here is an introduction to CSS Basics.